 Then maybe you’ll want to repaint or decorate.
 Maybe you’ll need different furniture or appliances to fit the new space.
 Maybe you’ll have to set up new utility accounts.

 All things that also come at a price.

 What Can You Do If You Hate Where You Live, But Can’t Move?

-Whatever situation you’re in, if you hate where you live but you’re unable to move, there are things that you can do to make your home tolerable until you are able to find something better.
+Whatever situation you’re in, if you hate where you live but you’re unable to move somewhere else, there are things that you can do to make your home tolerable until you are able to find something better.

 What Works In Your Current Home?

 There’s got to be something about your home that you like.
-Something that made you pick it in the first place.
+Something that made this the best place to live when you first picked it.
 (Assuming that you did choose to live there, that is.)